 There is no fee to apply to Mountwest Community & Technical College.
 Transfer students must pay a \$20 transcript evaluation fee if credit is to be transferred.
 Fees paid to Mountwest Community & Technical College are valid for one academic year (fall, spring and summer semesters) only.
-If a student does not attend that academic year, the student must reapply and pay the admission fee again.
+If a student does not attend that academic year, the student must reapply.
 All fees paid to Mountwest Community & Technical College are nonrefundable.